gravplats/crowbar/README.md

 Client
 -------

-An instance of the `Client` class enables us to interact with an ASP.NET MVC application by performing requests.
+An instance of the `Client` class enables us to interact with the ASP.NET MVC application by performing requests.

 ``` csharp
 var response = client.PerformRequest("GET", "/route");